0m 6778 2019-03-18

 108, Gipung-ro, Pyeongchang-gun, Gangwon-do

 Migayoun is a Korean restaurant specializing in dishes made of buckwheat and buckwheat sprouts, which are known for their high vitamin P content.
 Pyeongchang, where Migayoun is located, is particularly famous for buckwheat, the sprouts of which are clinically proven to be good for diabetes, geriatric diseases, and weight control.

 225, Heungjeonggyegok-gil, Pyeongchang-gun, Gangwon-do

-Opened in 1993, Herbnara Farm located within Hongjeong Valley is the first herb themed farm in Korea with more than 100 kinds of herbs.
-The farm also offers 7 different theme gardens as well as green house and experience programs for visitors to enjoy.
+Opened in 1993, Herbnara Farm located within Hongjeong Valley is the first herb-themed farm in Korea with more than 100 kinds of herbs.
+The farm also offers seven different theme gardens as well as a green house and experience programs for visitors to enjoy.
 Delicious dishes and drinks made with herbs cultivated on the farm are available at the restaurant.
 Visitors can enjoy beautiful scenery and scent of herbs all season long at Herbnara Farm.

 111-21, Palsong-ro Bongpyeong-myeon, Pyeongchang-gun, Gangwon-do (864-12 Mu-i-ri, Bongpyeong-myeon)